CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 ================= ================== =====================================================================================
 Application Type  Integration Method Comments
 ================= ================== =====================================================================================
-External          HTTP               Using Websocket messages External          Zero MQ            Use Zero MQ as a messaging bus.
+External          HTTP               Using WebSocket protocol External          Zero MQ            Use Zero MQ as a messaging bus.
 See Cloudi FAQ for details
 Internal          CloudI API         Setup Subscribe/Request pairs.
 Messages can be synchronous, asynchrous, or broadcast
 ================= ================== =====================================================================================